Anuolu-2020/Media-site/README.md

 - Save song to library (still in progress).
 - Search for songs (still in progress).
 - Has Autoplay built in.
-- Views lyrics of song while playing.
+- View lyrics of song while playing.